Design Educator Typography Intensive

 Rudy Manning is the co-founder and Chief Creative Officer of Pastilla Inc., a digital agency on strategic creativity.
 Clients include Disney, SAP, ESPN, Golden Globes, City of Los Angeles, Microsoft, and Melinda Gates Foundation.
 Rudy has been published internationally in design journals and has received numerous awards, including the Print International Design Award, HOW Awards, Graphis, Telly Awards, IXDA Showcase Awards, Creativity International and American Center for Design 100 Show Award.

-Module 2: Expanding the Brand: Applications (Classroom)
+Classroom: Expanding the Brand: Applications

 Rudy Manning

-Module 3: Branding and Social Media (Main Session)
+Main Session: Branding and Social Media

 Jotham Ndugga-Kabuye & Aaron Draplin